OpenSDP/college-going-r/docs/college_going_ontrack.md

                                              plotdf$enrl_1oct_ninth_yr2_any == 1 &
                                              plotdf$ontime_grad == 1)

-# Step 3: Generate on track indicators that take into account studentsâ€™ GPAs
+# Step 3: Generate on track indicators that take into account students’ GPAs
 # upon completion of their first year in high school

 plotdf$ot <- NA